-Coverage of Praluent is subject to precertification criteria.
-Patients must have a documented diagnosis of heterozygous familial hypercholesterolemia or existing cardiovascular disease.
-In addition, patients must have LDL-C >70mg/dl after trying at least 2 different treatment regimens including a high-potency statin at the maximally tolerated dose in combination with ezetimibe.
+Coverage of both Praluent and Repatha is subject to precertification criteria.
+Patients must have a documented diagnosis of HeFH or existing cardiovascular disease.
+In addition, patients must have LDL-C $\geq$ 70mg/dl after trying at least 2 different treatment regimens, including a high-potency statin at the maximally tolerated dose in combination with ezetimibe.
 Patients must have tried each regimen for at least 4 weeks with optimal compliance.
-Praluent must be used in combination with a statin at maximally tolerated dose.
-Patients must be at least 18 years of age, have triglyceride levels <400mg/dl, have no history of severe renal impairment, and must not be pregnant or planning to become pregnant while using Praluent.
+Praluent and Repatha must be used in combination with a statin at maximally tolerated dose.
+Patients must be at least 18 years of age, have triglyceride levels $\leq$ 400mg/dl, have no history of severe renal impairment.
+Female patients must not be pregnant or planning to become pregnant while using either drug.